How to register a domain name and get web hosting

 Thanks to the IP address, your request gets forwarded to a specific server where your website is stored.
 This server then sends all the files that make up your site back to the browser and your website pops up.

-It may sound complicated, but all of this takes only a moment and most of the time it happens so quickly and smoothly that you’d have no idea there were so many steps happening behind the curtain.
+It may sound complicated, but all of this takes only a moment.
+Most of the time it happens so quickly and smoothly that you’d have no idea there were so many steps happening behind the curtain.

 Domain name structure

-Let’s take a look at the URL bar in the browser and break down the basic structure of the URL (uniform resource locator).
+To better understand domain name structure, let’s break down the basic structure of the URL (uniform resource locator).
 First of all, a URL is not the same as a domain name.
-The domain is just a part of the URL and, combined with other detailed information, forms the web address which directs the browser to a specific web page.
+The domain is just a part of the URL and, combined with other detailed information, forms the web address that directs the browser to a specific web page.

 A real-life example of a simple web address shown in browsers could be: